AriFordsham/GHCWiki/builder-summary.md

 > [ http://haskell.inf.elte.hu/builders/$builder/$n.html](http://haskell.inf.elte.hu/builders/$builder/$n.html)

+### Header

 On those build pages, one can see the scheduled steps and their results.
+Such pages start with a header, which is of the following format:

+> `$builder ($info), build $n, $result`

+where `$builder` is the name of the builder (per the previously introduced conventions), `$info` is the longer description of the builder, often containing the name of the maintainer, `$n` is the serial number of the build, and `$result` is the overall result of the build.

+### Steps with Their Results

 Each step has a serial number and a brief explanation of its purpose, such as:

 ```wiki
 1: git clone